fireonehero/DownloadsJanitor/README.md

 * **Automatic Sorting:** Sorts files based on their extensions (e.g., `.png`, `.jpg` -> `Pictures/`).
 * **Automatic Folder Creation:** If a destination folder doesn't exist, DownloadsJanitor will create it for you.
 * **Modern C++:** Built using C++17 for high-performance I/O.
-* **Background Monitoring:** The tool runs silently in the system tray and checks for new files in real-time.
+* **Background Monitoring:** Relies on Windows change notifications to react as soon as new files appear.

 ---